filiph/HYG-Database/jekyll/index.markdown

 [Winchell maps]: http://www.projectrho.com/public_html/starmaps/mapindex.php

 The problem is that the currently available 2D maps are _views_.
 They show each star at its proper X and Y coordinates, but they completely discard the Z (depth) coordinate.
 In this respect they are almost as bad a representation of reality as the night sky.
-Two adjancent stars are often actually quite far from each other – but the viewer doesn't know this until after they _read_ that information.[^5]
+Two adjancent stars are often actually quite far from each other – but the viewer doesn't know this until after they have _read_ that information.[^5]

 [^5]: These maps often have a small number next to each star that gives its Z coordinate.
 The viewer needs to pay very close attention to these numbers all the time.